ethereum-optimism/community-hub/src/docs/developers/l2/new-fees.md

 ## For Frontend and Wallet developers
 - We recommend displaying an estimated fee to users via the following math:
    1. To estimate the L1 (security) fee that the user should expect to pay.
-For example, calculating the L1 fee for sending a USDC transfer:
+For example, calculating the L1 fee for sending a WETH transfer:

       ```jsx
       import { getContractFactory, predeploys }from '@eth-optimism/contracts'